Guides

 How far do you stand from a dart board?

-The official throwing distance is 237cm (7ft 9¼in) for steel tip darts and 244cm (8ft) for soft tip darts.
-This is measured from the front face of the dartboard to the front of the oche (throwing line).
+237cm (7ft 9¼in) for steel tip darts.
+244cm (8ft) for soft tip.
+Measured from the front face of the dartboard to the front of the oche.
+Not from the wall — the board sticks out a few cm from the wall when it's mounted.

 How high should a dart board be from the floor?

-The official height is 173cm (5ft 8in) from the floor to the centre of the bullseye.
-This is the same for both steel tip and soft tip darts.
+173cm (5ft 8in) from the floor to the centre of the bullseye.
+Same for steel tip and soft tip.
+Same everywhere in the world.
+Measure to the bull, not the top of the board.

 What is the oche in darts?

-The oche (pronounced "ockey") is the throwing line in darts.
-Players must stand behind this line when throwing their darts.
-It is placed 237cm from the face of the dartboard for steel tip darts.
+The oche (pronounced "ockey") is the throwing line.
+You stand behind it when you throw your darts.
+It goes 237cm from the face of the board for steel tip darts.
+You can use a raised strip, a dart mat with the line already on it, or just a bit of tape on the floor.

 Can I set up a dartboard on a plasterboard wall?